duncangraham/duncangraham.github.io/_posts/2014-8-1-living-with-less.markdown

 </style>

 <!-- Post Content -->
 A year ago I moved from my house in DC to the suburbs.
-It was only 7 miles away, but took an entire weekend and 3 trips with a pickup truck.
-It was an annoying way to realize how much stuff I had amassed over the years, and how it weighed me down.
-After the move, I decided to give myself a year to get down to 100 possessions.
+A weeked of schlepping boxes of belongings was a vexing way to realize how much I had amassed over the years and how it weighed me down.
+After the move I decided to give myself a year to simplify.
+The goal: 100 possesions.

+I donated books and clothes, decluttered, and changed my purchasing habits.
+I became more selective and concerned with quality.
+There wasn't any room for things that were mediocre.

-After a year of donating books and clothes, decluttering, and changing my purchasing habits, I moved to San Francisco two days ago with 2 backpacks stuffed with the result of my efforts.
+Two days ago I moved to San Francisco with 2 backpacks stuffed with the result of my efforts.
 Here's what I brought with me:

 <h2>Clothing (54)</h2>
 <ul class="l-col-3">